-Dr. Baker received his medical training at Queen’s University in Kingston, Ontario, graduating in 1888.
+Dr. Baker received his medical training at Queen’s University in Kingston, Ontario.
+He graduated M.D.,C.M. in 1888.
 According to the 1892 Ontario Medical Register, Dr. Baker joined the College of Physicians and Surgeons on the 30th of October, 1890.

-He was known to be a practicing physician in Dover Twp. as early as January of 1900.
 According to the 1891 census, Dr. Baker was residing in Chatham.
 Also on the 1891 census it is recorded that his father was born in Ireland, and his mother was born in Ontario.
-He is listed in the 1895 and 1897 and 1900 Farmers and Business Directory as practicing in Chatham.
-He is also listed in the 1896 Chatham City Directory, with an office located on Fifth St., near Wellington Street.
+He was listed in the 1895,1897 and 1900 Farmers and Business Directory as practicing medicine in Chatham.
+In the 1895 Farmers and Business Directory, it states that Dr. Baker was on the Board of Health.
+He was also listed in the 1896 Chatham City Directory, with an office located on Fifth St., near Wellington Street.

 According to the 1921 census Dr. Baker resided or was staying at a hotel located on Jasper Avenue in Edmonton, Alberta.
 Mrs. Baker and the children were living near Vineland Station (Lincoln County).
 Mrs. Baker listed her occupation as a fruit grower and she was living on her own farm.
 Dr and Mrs. Baker both listed their status as married on the 1921 census.

 Dr. Baker died in 1922 in Empress, Alberta.
 Mrs. Baker died on the 15th of September, 1945.
-She was buried at Victoria Lawn Cemetery in St. Catharines, Ontario.
+Just 4 months later, their son Frederic Honsberger Baker died on the 15th of January.
+Mrs. Baker and her son were both buried at Victoria Lawn Cemetery in St. Catharines, Ontario.

 *Dr. Baker’s brother, Dr. Michael Baker practiced medicine in Denver, Colorado.